The 2017 ASA Annual Meeting will be held August 12-15, 2017, in Montréal, Québec, Canada.

 Theme: “Culture, Inequalities and Social Inclusion Across the Globe”

-The program schedule will be released on May 1, 2017.
+The program schedule was released on May 1, 2017.

 More information here: http://www.asanet.org/annual-meeting-2017

 RACE AND POLICING

 Monday, August 14, 10:30am–12:10pm, Palais des congrès de Montréal, Level 5, 512E

 This panel presents cutting edge research at the intersection of race and policing.
 The papers use a variety of methodologies to present new and important findings on topics like arrests, video evidence, police brutality, and police accountability measures.
 Organizer: Robert Vargas, University of Notre Dame

 Presider/Discussant: David Cunningham, Washington University in St. Louis